Dana94/2019-website/blog/2020-09-25-lights-puzzle-outline.md

 ## Components

-`Home` component is where a level is selected to start the game.
+`Home` is where a level is selected to start the game.

 ![Home](./images/2020-09-25/Home.png)
 _Home_

-The `Board` component passes each array of the board into the `Row` component.
-In each `Row`, the elements in the arrays are assigned as `Column` components.
+The `Board` passes each array of the board into the `Row`.
+In each `Row`, the elements in the arrays are assigned as `Column`.

-The `Row` has minimal functionality whereas the `Column` component has a lot going on.
+The `Row` has minimal functionality whereas the `Column` has a lot going on.

 ```html
 <!-- Column.vue -->